SWAN-community/owid/explainer.md

 OWID assumes the relationship between a domain and an processing entity can be established via the existing infrastructure for DNS and SSL certificates.
-If this proves un true then it would be possible for a bad actor to impersonate another entity via hijacking the domains of others.
+If this proves un true then it would be possible for a bad actor to temporarily impersonate another entity via hijacking the domains of others.